cmtCousteau/Labo_SMTP/readme.md

 The first one (config.properties) contain the port of the SMTP server you want to use, the hostname of the server and finaly the numbers of groups you want.
-Dont forget that the minimum size of group is 3 (2 victims 1 sender), so when you set the number of groups be sure it's match with the number of mails, otherwise the programm will not work.
+Dont forget that the minimum size of group is 3 (2 victims 1 sender), so when you set the number of groups be sure it's match with the number of mails, otherwise the program will not work.

 ![config.png](/figures/config.png "File 1")